-The Morton College Athletic Association (M.C.A.A.) supports the athletic department in promoting high-quality athletic programs by providing additional funding for special equipment, athletic travel, award ceremonies and scholarships.
+The Morton College Athletic Association (M.C.A.A.) supports the athletic department in promoting high-quality athletic programs by providing additional funding for scholarships.
 Membership consists of athletes, parents, coaches, college staff, alumni and friends of the College.
 For further information, visit the Intercollegiate Athletic Department, Room 201E, in the Henry J. Vais Gymnasium, or call (708) 656-8000, Ext.
-370.
+2370.